 Multitasking is often thought to be a productive and efficient way of getting things done.
-But research is showing that this isn’t the case.
-Single-tasking, or doing one thing at a time, is a better approach.
-Here’s why.
+But research is showing that single-tasking, or doing one thing at a time, might be better—here’s why.

 Multitasking certainly has its benefits and may sometimes be a good approach.
 But multitasking isn’t all that it’s made out to be.

-So if you’re one of the many people who are finding multitasking difficult, perhaps it’s time to do more single-tasking.
+So, if you’re one of the many people who are finding multitasking to be difficult, perhaps it’s time to consider doing more single-tasking.

 Our brains are not designed for multitasking

-And in a research study by Stanford University, multitaskers were found to consistently underperform single-taskers.
-They are too easily distracted, the study showed, and have difficulty in filtering out what’s not relevant.
+Multitaskers were also found to consistently underperform single-taskers, according to research by Stanford University.
+They are too easily distracted, the research shows, and have difficulty in filtering out what’s not relevant.